dantunesd/truck-management/README.md

 ---

-# Documentation
+# API Documentation

+Here you can find an [OpenAPI spec file](https://github.com/loadsmart-recruiting/dantunesd/blob/main/docs/trucks-management-swagger.yaml) with all resources.
+Try it out in [editor.swagger](https://editor.swagger.io/)

-A postman collection with all resources can be [found here](https://github.com/loadsmart-recruiting/dantunesd/blob/main/docs/trucks-management.postman_collection.json).
+Also a postman collection can be [found here](https://github.com/loadsmart-recruiting/dantunesd/blob/main/docs/trucks-management.postman_collection.json).
 Download it and import into your Postman.

+---

+# Logs

+All logs are logged in the stdout following the [ECS Logging standards](https://www.elastic.co/guide/en/ecs-logging/overview/current/intro.html).

+---

+# Github Actions

+[Here you can find the CI](https://github.com/loadsmart-recruiting/dantunesd/actions/workflows/ci.yaml) of this application, running unit tests and integration tests for every commit done

 ---